tralics/tralics/docs/index.rst

 sldkjf and the :cpp:func:`length` function of classes :cpp:struct:`bla` and :cpp:struct:`bla`.

-.. cpp:function:: size_t length (const std::string &s, bla alt)
+.. cpp:function:: int length (const std::string &s, bla alt)

    Computes the length of the string.